machine learning +

 tools = [divide, fetch_price]

-You can configure handle_tool_errors in four ways.
-Here’s each option side by side.
+You can set up handle_tool_errors in four ways.
+Here they are side by side.

 # Option 1: Catch all errors, return error text to LLM